Jasper County, South Carolina

 Jasper County is the southernmost county in the U.S. state of South Carolina.
 As of the 2020 census, the population was 28,791.
-Its county seat is Ridgeland and its largest city is Hardeeville.
+Its county seat is Ridgeland and its largest community is Hardeeville.
 The county was formed in 1912 from portions of Hampton County and Beaufort County.

-Jasper County is included in the Hilton Head Island–Bluffton, SC Metropolitan Statistical Area.
+Jasper County is included in the Hilton Head Island-Bluffton-Port Royal, SC Metropolitan Statistical Area.
 It is located in the Lowcountry region of the state.

+History

+The county was founded in 1912 and was named after William Jasper.
+The county seat is Ridgeland while the largest community is Hardeeville.
+The county is also in the Hilton Head Island-Bluffton-Port Royal, SC Metropolitan Statistical Area.

 For several decades, in contrast to neighboring Beaufort County, Jasper was one of the poorest counties in the state.
 Recent development from 2000 onwards has given the county new residents, expanded business opportunities, and a wealthier tax base.

-History

-The county was founded in 1912 and was named after William Jasper.
-The county seat is Ridgeland while the largest city is Hardeeville, the county is also in the Hilton Head Island-Bluffton-Beaufort Metropolitan Area.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 701.58 sqmi, of which 655.16 sqmi is land and 46.42 sqmi (6.3%) is water.
+According to the U.S. Census Bureau, the county has a total area of 701.58 sqmi, of which 655.16 sqmi is land and 46.42 sqmi (6.62%) is water.